 As was mentioned in the Introduction, the recording of the MIDI sequence file included is not intended to represent an imitation of the actual sound, merely a guide to some of the basic textures and overall structures.
 Strings tones, because of their constantly varying structures are difficult both to synthesize and to manipulate via MIDI.
 In addition, the use of quarter-tones makes a MIDI rendition virtually impossible, as each quarter-tone has to be created using a 'standard' tuned note as a base, and this has to be altered using a separate MIDI control.
 I have had some doubts as to whether to include this tape or not, but have decided that, bearing all these problems in mind, it has value as a general guide to the composition.

-Most of the influences on the Sextet were quite usual for me: Ligeti, (the opening tofigure C is influenced by his String Quartet No 2), and Birtwistle, (the routes and mobiles), as well as the sustained passage at figure T, which now appears to be a fairly obvious imitation of a passage in The Triumph of Time.
+Most of the influences on the Sextet were quite usual for me: Ligeti, (the opening to figure C is influenced by his String Quartet No 2), and Birtwistle, (the routes and mobiles), as well as the sustained passage at figure T, which now appears to be a fairly obvious imitation of a passage in The Triumph of Time.
 There are also passages that are reminiscent of electro-acoustic music: elements of Kontakte and The Mask of Orpheus, (the 'interruptions' that occur throughout the latter).
-Figure A and the rhythmic 'cloud' at figure V are good examples of this.
+Figure A and the rhythmic 'cloud' at figure V.

 This is the first piece of the portfolio, and chronologically, it was the first piece to be completed after the MA exercise.
 It was written over a seven week period for the Huddersfield Contemporary Music Festival Competition, and so it was rather disappointing that it failed to be short-listed, even though, (as was pointed out to me by letter), the piece is too long and difficult to be effective in a short time.
 This has happened several times to the Sextet since then.
 It has been short-listed for several events, but withdrawn before any actual performance.
 This is, no doubt, an indictment of the piece itself, and there is not much doubt in my mind that it is too difficult for what it achieves.
 It tries to achieve too much, and although there are some very effective moments, there are too few passages of continuous textures for it to develop any real sense of momentum, a concept that was to become increasingly important in future pieces.
 Since preparing the MIDI sequence file of Sextet, I have had further doubts about the piece, most especially its harmonic and rhythmic complexities.
 Preparing the file after that for Concertino, I have been able to compare the two, and although the Sextet attempts more in terms of expression and drama, the complexities of the music are far too great for the final result.
 It shows itself as, quite clearly, an early, inexperienced piece.
 Although I retain an affection for many of the ideas used, (especially the 'clouds'), the piece as a whole has many faults.